This honey-sweetened, grain-free strawberry shortcake is a healthy twist on a classic treat everyone is sure to enjoy!

 For the Shortcake Biscuits

-- Preheat oven to 375 and line a cookie sheet with parchment.
+- Preheat oven to 375° and line a cookie sheet with parchment paper.

-- Whisk together try ingredients, then cut in butter until evenly crumbled.
+- Whisk together dry ingredients, then cut in butter until evenly crumbled.

 - Stir in honey and eggs until well combined.

 - Roll about 2 tablespoons of dough into a ball.
 Place on the prepared cookie sheet and gently press down until about 1-inch thick.

 - Bake for 12 minutes, or until golden brown on the edges.